 Dane County Multi-Agency Center: DaneMAC aims to restore autonomy and improve healing for survivors of sexual violence in Dane County by reducing practical, economical, systemic, and cultural barriers to support and by connecting support services to each other.

-Elevation Consulting: Elevation Consulting exists to maximize healing and well-being for underserved groups through innovative provider training solutions and strategic programmatic planning that emphasize the need for cultural sensitivity in interpersonal and
+Elevation Consulting: Elevation Consulting exists to maximize healing and well-being for underserved groups through innovative provider training solutions and strategic programmatic planning that emphasize the need for cultural sensitivity in interpersonal and clinical relationships.